saee-gore/Computer-Graphics-Design-3D-objects-with-OpenGL/README.md

 Interactions of the project:
 - Mouse Interactions:

-  *Right button: Rotation
+  *Right button and Left button: Rotation in a particular axis.

-  *Left button: Rotation

   *Middle button: The menu list will appear.